 - 6.1.7 For the purpose of reporting excess emissions, exceedances or excursions in the report required in Condition 6.1.4, the following excess emissions, exceedances, and excursions shall be reported: - [391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(iii)] - a.
-Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement) - i.
-None required to be reported in accordance with Condition 6.1.4. - b.
+Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement)

+- None required to be reported in accordance with Condition 6.1.4. - b.
 Exceedances: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping that provides data in terms of an emission limitation or standard and that indicates that emissions (or opacity) do not meet the applicable emission limitation or standard consistent with the averaging period specified for averaging the results of the monitoring) - i.
-Any twelve consecutive month period in which VOC emissions from the entire facility exceed 100 tons, as calculated in Condition No. 6.2.3. - ii.
-Any twelve consecutive month period in which total HAP emissions exceed the rolling twelve-month HAP limit calculated in Condition No. 3.3.2. - iii.
-If using Condition No. 3.3.3(b) to demonstrate compliance with Condition No. 3.3.2, any 12-month rolling-average organic HAP content that results in the exceedance of the limits in Table 6.2.9-1. - iv.
+Any twelve consecutive month period in which VOC emissions from the entire facility exceed 100 tons, as calculated in Condition 6.2.3. - ii.
+Any twelve consecutive month period in which total HAP emissions exceed the rolling twelve-month HAP limit, as calculated by the equation contained in Condition 3.3.2, per the records and calculations conducted by the requirements of Section 6.0 of this permit. - iii.
+If using Condition 3.3.3(b) to demonstrate compliance with Condition 3.3.2, any 12-month rolling-average organic HAP content that results in the exceedance of the limits in Table 6.2.9-1. - iv.
 Any use of resin or gel coat mixing containers with a capacity equal to or greater than 208 liters (55 gallons) that are not equipped with covers that have no visible gaps between the cover and the body of the mixing container. - v.
 Any use of cleaning solvents in flush cleaning operations for resin and gel coat application equipment (e.g. spray guns, flow coaters, brushes, rollers, and squeegees) with an organic HAP content greater than 5 percent by weight. - vi.
 Any instance when organic HAP-containing solvents used for removing cured resins or gel coat are not stored in a covered container. - vii.
 Any instance when an organic HAP-containing solvent used for removing cured resin or gel coat is stored in a container with a capacity greater than 7.6 liters (2.0 gallons) and the distance from the top of the container to the liquid surface is less than 0.75 times the diameter of the container. - viii.
-Any use of carpet or fabric adhesives with a HAP content greater than 5 percent by weight. - ix.
-Any two consecutive instances where the media in the fabric filters are not replaced in accordance with Condition No. 3.5.1.
+Any use of carpet or fabric adhesives with a HAP content greater than 5 percent by weight.

+ix.
+Any two consecutive instances where the media in the fabric filters are not replaced in accordance with Condition 3.5.1.